Yep, it’s another great co-post with the splendid Kim Firth Leonard, of the actionable data blog.

 These and other great tips will be part of the checklist we’re drafting as part of our learning journey in survey design.
 Our multi-pronged approach to world survey design domination (:-)) includes:

-- Writing a book on survey design with specific emphasis on a rigorous question design process (target publication date 2017).
+- Publishing a book – Designing Quality Survey Questions – on survey design with specific emphasis on a rigorous question design process

 1If you absolutely must know more about how survey question design can influence responses right away and you can’t possibly wait for our next blog post or our book, see: